wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_vm.md

 # Installing in a VM

-Follow the steps given below to install and run the Micro Integrator on a VM.
+Follow the steps given below to install and run WSO2 Micro Integrator on a VM.

 ## Installing the WSO2 Micro Integrator

 Follow the steps below:

-1. Go to the WSO2 Micro Integrator [product page](https://wso2.com/integration/micro-integrator/) and download.
+1. Go to the WSO2 Micro Integrator [product page](https://wso2.com/integration/micro-integrator/) and click **Download** to get the **.pkg** file.
+Alternatively, go to **Other Installation Options** and click **Binary** to download the product distribution as a ZIP file.

-    > Note that there are several options for installing the product in various environments.
-Use the available links for more information on each option.

 2. If you used the installer, double-click to open the installation wizard, which will guide you through the installation.
 When you